-Right from the beginning we see a (Study 2) picture of humankind being called into intimacy with its Maker: this act of the Creator, 'face to face' with the first man as He breathed the breath of life into him.
+5 Right from the beginning we see a (Study 2) picture of humankind being called into intimacy with its Maker: this act of the Creator, 'face to face' with the first man as He breathed the breath of life into him.

-&lt;sup>6 The One who walked with Adam may well have been 'the Angel of the LORD' (who was different to other angels who made appearances throughout the bible).
+6 We may assume that the One who walked with Adam would have been 'the Angel of the LORD' (who was different to other angels who made appearances throughout the bible).
 At times He uniquely appeared in this way as the LORD Himself, in a human form.
+This awesome personage was, in fact, a physical appearance of 'the Eternal Son' before His actual 'Enfleshment' among us as 'the Divine Mediator of all things' (as Study 6 will show).
 When He appeared to Manoah in Judges 13 and was asked what His name was, he answered, "Why do you ask My Name, it is [beyond understanding-it is wonderful]" (13:18).
-This awesome personage then, may have been a physical appearance of 'the Eternal Son' before His actual 'En-fleshment' among us as 'the Divine Mediator of all things' (as Study 6 will show).

-or 'setting apart' the people, situations and things He had chosen for a special purpose.

-the covenant of love and the kingdom of God
+or 'setting apart' the people, situations and things He had chosen for a special purpose.7 the covenant of love and the kingdom of God three covenant gifts imparted at Creation